AlexCamposCorreia/MaretecWorkTools/GetMeteoPy/README.md

 - `GetMeteoPy.dat` file with START and END dates in YYYY MM DD HH MM SS format
 - `GetMeteoPy.yaml` file with the desired settings

 ## How does it work
-GetMeteoPy uses the ConvertToHDF5 MOHID tool with the action [GLUES HDF5 FILES](http://wiki.mohid.com/index.php?title=ConvertToHDF5#GLUES_HDF5_FILES) to glue the meteo hdf5 files, then it uses the action [INTERPOLATE GRIDS](http://wiki.mohid.com/index.php?title=ConvertToHDF5#INTERPOLATE_GRIDS) or the action [PATCH HDF5 FILES](http://wiki.mohid.com/index.php?title=ConvertToHDF5#PATCH_HDF5_FILES) to interpolate the results to the MOHID model bathymetry
+GetMeteoPy uses the ConvertToHDF5 MOHID tool with the action [GLUES HDF5 FILES](http://wiki.mohid.com/index.php?title=ConvertToHDF5#GLUES_HDF5_FILES) to glue the meteo hdf5 file.
+After, it uses the action [INTERPOLATE GRIDS](http://wiki.mohid.com/index.php?title=ConvertToHDF5#INTERPOLATE_GRIDS) or the action [PATCH HDF5 FILES](http://wiki.mohid.com/index.php?title=ConvertToHDF5#PATCH_HDF5_FILES) to interpolate the results to the MOHID model bathymetry.

+---

 ## Keywords
 ### List of keywords used in the `GetMeteoPy.yaml` file: